skinny-k/KrabbenhoftScott_ATCM4368/README.txt

 # Used singleton pattern for MusicPlayer

 ### TO-DO ###
-# If everything else done, implement title screen and/or pause functionality
+# If everything else done, implement pause functionality